DICKENS AT HOME

-“When a man is tired of London, he is tired of life,” said Samuel Johnson in 1777, and it is as true now as it was then.
+“When a man is tired of London, he is tired of life” said by Samuel Johnson in 1777, and it is as true now as it was then.
 Brimming with centuries of history and boundless innovative energy, the capital never runs out of places to explore, be they old favourites that have been given a makeover or hidden gems just waiting to be discovered.
 Rosewood London is ideally situated in Central London, perfect for guests to explore the many undiscovered places and experiences on its doorstep and across the city.

 Lamb’s Conduit Street

 Located in Bloomsbury, Lamb’s Conduit Street is one of London’s most picturesque thoroughfares.
 It’s full of independent stores and boutiques as well as the Lamb, a beautifully preserved Victorian pub.

 A ground-breaking six-storey space opened by Comme des Garcons designer, Rei Kawakubo.
 The interior of the store constantly changes with exclusive lines available from some of the hottest fashion designers.

 Originally a pop-up store, this is Chanel’s first dedicated beauty store in the UK and included a new Chanel nail bar.
 Tailormade beauty workshops are also available in the Chanel Beauty Atelier.